ctro/patternjournal/README.md

 Migrate: `NODE_ENV=production ./node_modules/.bin/sequelize-cli db:migrate`

-Set up Oauth for prod
+Set up Oauth for prod -- one time setup.
+Creds are saved locally and ignored, and moved onto image

 Start pm2: `pm2 start pm2Config.json`

 Set pm2 to restart automatically: `pm2 startup && pm2 save`

+`image/.ssh` and `image/.env.prod` are gitignored, you need to create them!
+They are ignored.
+Add the public to github!

 ### Using PM2

 - `pm2 reload | restart | stop`